 All new directors go through an extensive orientation and engage in continuing education on relevant topics, such as environmental issues relating to tailings management, water usage and greenhouse gas emissions trading and other specific accounting matters.

-Five of our current directors hold an ICD.D designation from the Institute of Corporate Directors.
+Six of our current directors hold an ICD.D designation from the Institute of Corporate Directors.

 To ensure that directors' compensation is aligned with shareholder interests, each non-executive director is required to hold a significant value of COS shares.
 The CGC committee directly retains an external national human resource consulting firm to gain insight into best practices and assist them in providing market data and analysis when determining Board member compensation.